kin-labs/rewards-engine/improvement-proposals/KRE_4_0_Proposal.md

 4. KRE rules should be simple to understand.

-## What makes this proposal differend?
+## What makes this proposal different?
 To begin with, please forget everything about the Active User Balance (AUB) as if it doesn't exist.

 **Why?**